Manage absence and sickness

 - offering employees training on managing work related stress

-- managers receiving training on managing stress in the workplace
+- offering managers training on managing stress in the workplace

 Return-to-work interviews can be an effective way of collecting absence data.
 Carried out sensitively, they can help establish:

-- f they are ready to return to work
+- f they are fit to return to work

 - whether there is any underlying medical condition